invesdwin/invesdwin-context-matlab/README.md

 ## Other Programming Languages

-Similar integration frameworks like this one also exist for the following other programming languages:
+Similar integration modules like this one also exist for the following other programming languages:

 - **R Modules**: Scripting with R
 	- https://github.com/subes/invesdwin-context-r